ScaledAgileDevOps/SADMF/content/Organization/_index.md

 ## Organizational Command Structure

+### Coder

+This role is the backbone of a SAD implementation.
+The job of the Coder is to transform requirements into machine executable instructions quickly, quietly, and with as few questions as possible.

+### Quality Authority

+Verifying quality is a specialist field that no [Coder](#coder) is qualified to perform.
+In addition, performing testing impedes the ability of the [Coder](#coder) to do their only job, type code.
+The Quality Authority team is the final arbiter of what the requirements mean and will create, maintain, and manually execute test scripts based on their understanding of the requirements.
+The end-user uses the system manually, so that is the only TRUE way to test it!

 ### DevOps Usage & Compliance Head Engineer

 If the *Right Way* to do DevOps is not owned and controlled by a single senior manager, nobody will do it.
 So, we need a named person to codify the *Right Way* in the DevOps Process Binder and hold all teams accountable to the DevOps Process Excellence assessment.
 By staffing this role we prevent process drift and eventual mutation of the *Right Way*.

 ### Feature Team

-The Feature Team is the group of Coders who are assembled to build a new feature for the next Convoy.
+The Feature Team is the group of Coders assembled to build a new feature for the next Convoy.
 Because we work so diligently to *[**Build Quality In**](../principles/#build-quality-in)* with the *[**Tribunal**](../release-convoy/#tribunal)*, these teams should be able to deliver at maximum throughput as soon as they are formed.

 ### Source Management Team

-To improve Coder productivity by reducing the work required for integrating changes, we introduce the Source Management Team.
-The SMT is responsible for authorizing new *[**feature branches**](../practices/#fractal-based-development)*, creating the branches, and merging the complete branches from each Coder into the Conflict Arbitration branch.
-They will then resolve all conflicts for the Coders before alerting the Quality Control team that the Convoy is ready for testing.
+To improve [Coder](#coder) productivity by reducing the work required for integrating changes, we introduce the Source Management Team.
+The SMT is responsible for authorizing new *[**feature branches**](../practices/#fractal-based-development)*, creating the branches, and merging the complete branches from each [Coder](#coder) into the Conflict Arbitration branch.
+They will then resolve all conflicts for the Coders before alerting the [Quality Authority](#quality-authority) that the Convoy is ready for testing.

 ### Code Standards Enforcement Team